By Subdeacon Peter Samore

 Nearly one year later, Sayidna JOSEPH led an archdiocesan delegation to Lebanon for the consecrations of three new hierarchs for North America: Their Graces, Bishop JOHN (Abdalah), Bishop ANTHONY (Michaels) and Bishop NICHOLAS (Ozone).
 At the end of the Divine Liturgy on December 11, 2011, His Beatitude, Patriarch IGNATIUS surprised everyone by elevating Sayidna JOSEPH to the dignity of Archbishop.
 In his remarks upon elevating his spiritual son of fifty years, His Beatitude, Patriarch IGNATIUS confirmed and celebrated what Orthodox Christians already knew about Sayidna JOSEPH: that “he is a good man and a great bishop and deserves to be called an archbishop,” especially in respect to his lifetime of service to the Church of Antioch.
 His Beatitude also praised His Eminence as an ambassador of the Balamand Seminary, Monastery and University to the West.

-On July 4, 2014, His Emience, Archbishop JOSEPH was elected as the Metropolitan of New York and all North America by the Holy Synod of Antioch following the falling asleep in the Lord of His Eminence, Metropolitan PHILIP of thrice-blessed memory and eternal repose.
+On July 3, 2014, His Eminence, Archbishop JOSEPH was elected as the Archbishop of New York and Metropolitan of all North America by the Holy Synod of Antioch following the falling asleep in the Lord of His Eminence, Metropolitan PHILIP of thrice-blessed memory and eternal repose.

 From its humble beginnings, the Diocese of Los Angeles and the West now includes well over 60 parishes and missions in eight western states and three Canadian provinces.
 We pray that God will continue to bless our Diocese with the growth of our parishes, not just in number, but in the eternal faith of our Lord Jesus Christ.